digital-asset/daml/docs/source/concepts/glossary.rst

 Assistant
 =========

-Command-line tool for doing lots of stuff: create daml projects, compile daml projects into `dars`, launch other sdk tools, download new sdk versions.
+**DAML Assistant** is a command-line tool for many tasks related to DAML.
+Using it, you can create DAML projects, compile DAML projects into `.dar files`, launch other SDK tools, and download new SDK versions.

-:doc:`/tools/assistant`.
+See :doc:`/tools/assistant`.

 Studio
 ======

-Plugin for Visual Studio Code.
-It's the IDE.
+**DAML Studio** is a plugin for Visual Studio Code, and is the IDE for writing DAML code.

-:doc:`/daml/daml-studio`.
+See :doc:`/daml/daml-studio`.

 Sandbox
 =======

-Lightweight ledger implementation.
-In normal mode can use for testing; can also run against a postgres back end to get persistence and a more production-like experience.
+**Sandbox** is a lightweight ledger implementation.
+In its normal mode, you can use it for testing.

+You can also run the Sandbox connected to a PostgreSQL back end, which gives you persistence and a more production-like experience.

-:doc:`/tools/sandbox`.
+See :doc:`/tools/sandbox`.

 Navigator
 =========

-Tool for exploring what's on the ledger.
-Can see what parties can see and submit commands.
-TODO auth.
+**Navigator** is a tool for exploring what's on the ledger.
+You can use it to see what contracts can be seen by different parties, and submit commands on behalf of those parties.

 Navigator GUI
 -------------

-The version of the Navigator that runs as a web app.
+This is the version of Navigator that runs as a web app.

-:doc:`/tools/navigator/index`.
+See :doc:`/tools/navigator/index`.

 Navigator Console
 -----------------

-The version of the navigator that runs on the command-line.
+This is the version of Navigator that runs on the command-line.
+It has similar functionality to the GUI.

-:doc:`/tools/navigator/console`.
+See :doc:`/tools/navigator/console`.

 Extractor
 =========

-Tool for extracting contract data for a single party into a postgres database.
+**Extractor** is a tool for extracting contract data for a single party into a PostgreSQL database.

-:doc:`/tools/extractor`.
+See :doc:`/tools/extractor`.

 Building applications
 *********************